Allar/nodecg-twitch-service/README.md

 }
 ```

-# Accessing Beam Data
+# Accessing Twitch Data

-This service provides Beam data in two ways.
+This service provides Twitch data in two ways.
 Replicants and messages.

 ## Replicants